 The Group is also exposed to emerging and evolving risks.
-The Group currently considers geopolitical risk related to the conflict in Ukraine, economic uncertainty related to a high inflationary environment, changing customer and partner expectations, disruptive technology (including transformative technology for insurance distribution (InsurTech) and cybersecurity issues) and regulatory change (noting the large volume of change in the pipeline) as key emerging risks.
+The Group currently considers geopolitical risk, such as risks related to the conflicts in Gaza and Ukraine, the ability of monetary policy to manage inflation without stifling growth and triggering a recession, changing customer and partner expectations, disruptive technology (including transformative technology for insurance distribution (InsurTech), increase in sophistication and proliferation of Artificial Intelligence and cybersecurity issues) and regulatory change (noting the large volume of change in the pipeline) as key emerging risks.